A Deficiency-Based Approach for the Operational Interpretation of Quantum Resources with Applications: Quantum resource theory of deficiency for the maximal resource states

-Based on this perspective, we propose a new framework for measuring the degree of resource deficiency through conditions that contrast with the fundamental properties of quantum resources in conventional quantum resource theory.
-The resource deficiency for maximal resource states is defined by a function $\mathcal{D}$, which satisfies the following conditions:
+Based on this perspective, we propose a new approach for measuring the degree of resource deficiency through conditions that contrast with the fundamental properties of quantum resources in conventional quantum resource theory (see FIG. \ref{fig1}).
+The resource deficiency for maximal resource states is defined by a function $\rD$, which satisfies the following conditions:

 (D1) faithful: $\rD(\sigma)\geq 0$, and $\rD(\sigma)=0$ if and only if $\sigma \in \overline{\cR^{\max}}$ where $\overline{\cR^{\max}}$ is the set of all maximal resource states $\sigma$;

 (D2a) (nondecreasing) monotonicity for pure states under any free operation $\Phi$: $\rD(\Phi(\out{\psi}{\psi})) \geq \rD(\out{\psi}{\psi})$,\\ or (D2b) monotonicity under selective measurement $\{K_n\}$ : $\sum_np_n\rD(\out{\psi_n}{\psi_n})\geq \rD(\out{\psi}{\psi})$, where $\ket{\psi_n} = K_n\ket{\psi}/\sqrt{p_n}$ with $p_n = \tr{K_n\out{\psi}{\psi} K_n^\dagger}$;